 Whichever assessment option you choose, NEJM Knowledge+ Family Medicine Board Review is the perfect resource to help you accelerate your learning and pass.
 Plus, it allows you to earn up to 348 AMA PRA Category 1 Credits™ and 348 AAFP Prescribed Credits.

 NEJM Knowledge+ Family Medicine Board Review: Your Indispensable Resource for ABFM Continuous Certification and Lifelong Learning

 The American Board of Medical Specialties (ABMS) released a report from their Vision Initiative in 2019.
 It includes research demonstrating that physicians often have challenges with self-assessing or identifying their knowledge gaps.
 NEJM Knowledge+ Family Medicine Board Review can help you overcome this challenge in two ways:

-First, it is adaptive, which means questions are delivered based on your performance.
+- First, it is adaptive, which means questions are delivered based on your performance.
 In other words, the algorithm adapts the content you see based on what you know and don’t know, automatically targeting your knowledge gaps and saving you valuable time.

-Second, NEJM Knowledge+ asks you about your confidence level as you answer questions and then generates Confidence vs. Performance reports that allow you to compare your actual performance with how you anticipated you would perform.
-This metacognition analysis not only helps you prepare for your assessment efficiently and effectively, but it also helps you develop self-awareness about your medical knowledge that improves your efficiency and efficacy in diagnosing and treating patients.
+- Second, NEJM Knowledge+ asks you about your confidence level as you answer questions and then generates Confidence vs. Performance reports that allow you to compare your actual performance with how you anticipated you would perform.
+This metacognition analysis not only helps you prepare for your assessment efficiently and effectively, but it also helps you develop self-awareness about your medical knowledge which improves your efficiency and efficacy in diagnosing and treating patients.

-Learn more about how NEJM Knowledge+ Family Medicine Board Review helps you pass your ABFM Recertification exam or FMCLA, earn up to 349 AMA PRA Category 1 Credits™ and 349 AAFP Prescribed Credits, and improve your practice to optimize patient care.
+Learn more about how NEJM Knowledge+ Family Medicine Board Review helps you pass your ABFM Recertification exam or FMCLA, earn up to 348 AMA PRA Category 1 Credits™ and 348 AAFP Prescribed Credits, and improve your practice to optimize patient care.